erickarbe/gccastatamic/content/collections/pages/home.md

             content:
               -
                 type: text
-                text: "The current\_Community Gallery exhibition features the award-winning artwork from students across " -
+                text: "The current\_Community Gallery exhibition features seventeen artists in \"" -
                 type: text
                 marks:
                   -
                     type: bold
-                text: 'Greenville County Schools'
+                text: 'Daydreamers and Other Nightmares'
               -
                 type: text
-                text: ', encompassing elementary, middle, and high schools.
-Come and celebrate the award-winning work from talented young artists in Greenville!'
+                text: '", exploring how mythology and nostalgia can be used to explore identity, and imagine alternate futures.'
           -
             type: bulletList
             content: